 Welland School of Dancing Uniform Shop

-We also have Second Hand Sales which are run from the Uniform Shop on a Saturday from 9-1pm during term time only.
+We also have Second Hand Sales which are run from the Uniform Shop on a Saturday from 9-1pm during term time only and at the end of the Summer holidays, follow our social pages for dates and info on those.

 2014 year